 - Check with your insurance company to make sure they cover telehealth.
 In some cases, liability insurance will already cover it, and in others, you may need to purchase supplemental coverage.

-If you plan to offer telehealth in more than one state, you’ll also need to confirm that your insurance policy covers you for all locations.
+- If you plan to offer telehealth in more than one state, you’ll need to confirm that your insurance policy covers you for all locations.

-You’ll also want to be aware of any state laws that regulate how you collect and store PHI.
-To find out more about the state laws where you practice, visit State Health Care Law.
+- You’ll also want to be aware of any state laws that regulate how you collect and store protected health information.
+To find out more about the state laws where you practice, visit State Health Care Law .

 For more information on legal considerations: